glotchimo/tlqs/README.md

 # Tutor Lab Queue System
 This is the monorepo for TLQS, containing a React SPA and a Go back-end.
 It features a Dockerfile for quick containerized deployment and a Makefile for a rapid build-test-edit cycle.

 To build and run the service, run `make run`, and to clean up binaries and distribution files, run `make clean`.
+If you want to run it in the background, use `make run-background`, and if you want to clear all Docker caches, images, volumes, etc. on your system, use `make clean-all`.

 ### Git Instructions